DanielBMarkham/Info-Ops3/manuscript/chapter03.md

 In  a way, the primary thing for each of these levels to do is communicate freeform (not prepackaged computer forms) to everybody else about what's going on.
 The secondary thing for each of these levels to do is their job.
 Put another way, you have to repeat where you are, what you think you're doing, and why you can't (or can) do it.
 You have to do that using your own voice, mind, attitude, and worldview.
 After that, it's up to yourself and everybody else to process that into something useful.
 When there are obstacles in that processing, the skill of management helps the organization plan and evolve past them.

-## Levels in Management Conclusions
+## Management Means Handling Greater Breadth and Less Depth

 In this way, the more we think of management as a fixed, trainable, or structured field of study, the worse we'll do at it.
 The more we think of it as a mix-and-match art form, the better we'll be.
 I'm not saying that there's nothing to learn, there's a ton of really useful things.
 (Actually there's far too much for anybody to learn).
 I'm saying that management happens when we dynamically assemble all of those things to do what we want.
 It's jazz.
 It fails when we make it classical music.
 Lots of the really cool skills are like that.